vinkobuble/cohort-analysis/README.md

 ### Generating report - output CSV file

 The simplest of all steps.
 Take aggregated statistics and cohorts infos, and write the data out in CSV file.
-The time complexity is `O(C x W)` where C is the number of cohorts, and W is the number of weeks.
+The time complexity is `O(K x W)` where K is the number of cohorts, and W is the number of weeks.
 The space complexity is `O(1)`, if we take into consideration that all needed memory is allocated in the previous step and not counting the output file as a memory consumer.

 ## Additional improvements